OctoPrint/plugins.octoprint.org/_plugins/prusaslicerthumbnails.md

 Since PrusaSlicer only enables thumbnails by default for the Prusa Mini you may need to manually update your configuration files.
 Those can be found by selecting Show Configuration Folder from the Help menu of the application and then inside the printers sub-folder you'll find your printer profiles.

-Open your desired printer profile in your favorite text editor and find the `thumbnail=` section and add the resolution that you would like to include in your sliced files, and therefore visible by this plugin.
-For example `thumbnail=16x16,220x124` will be the equivalent of the Prusa Mini as described above.
+Open your desired printer profile in your favorite text editor and find the `thumbnails =` section and add the resolution that you would like to include in your sliced files, and therefore visible by this plugin.
+For example `thumbnails = 16x16,220x124` will be the equivalent of the Prusa Mini as described above.

 **Warning**: the higher the resolution of the thumbnail you enter in this setting the larger your gcode file will be when sliced.